Tamal2017/java-virtual-thread/README.md

 You can use Apache Benchmark to run many resquests in parall.
 For Windows user refer to this website [apachelounge](https://www.apachelounge.com/download/#google_vignette) to download a zip version for Windows.

 Example:
-_ab -k -c 20 -n 60 http://localhost:8080/block/3_
+>ab -k -c 20 -n 60 http://localhost:8080/block/3
-_ab_ Apache benchmark command
+- _ab apache benchmark command_
-_-c_ concurrency : Number of multiple requests to make at a time _-n_ requests : Number of requests to perform
+- _-c concurrency : Number of multiple requests to make at a time_
+- _-n requests : Number of requests to perform_
-_-k_ Use HTTP KeepAlive feature
+- _-k Use HTTP KeepAlive feature_